Connect with others who understand.

 Physical Activity

-A spondylitis exercise program is often recommended to improve posture and flexibility and to reduce pain.
+A spondylitis exercise program is often recommended to improve and prevent further changes in posture and flexibility and to reduce pain.
 Exercise under the guidance of a physical therapist may also be helpful.
+Swimming is a great and helpful way of maintaining physical activity, strengthening back muscles and improving posture.

 Rest